rollkit/docs/docs/tutorials/local-da-devnet.md

 {"denom":"utia","amount":"999995000000000"}
 ```

-If you want to be able to transpose your JSON results into a nicer format, you can install [`jq`](https://stedolan.github.io/jq/):
+If you want to be able to transpose your JSON results in a nicer format, you can install [`jq`](https://stedolan.github.io/jq/):

 ```bash
 sudo apt install jq